pilegard/psychmethods/docs/02-getting-started.md

 ##### grounded theory {-}

 An approach to analyzing qualitative data in which repeating ideas are identified and grouped into broader themes.
 The themes are integrated in a theoretical narrative.##### interviews {-}

-A data collection method in qualitative research.
-Interviews can be structured, semistructured, or unstructured—depending on how well specified the sequence of questions or prompts is.

 ##### independent variable {-}